SEBK4C/Github-Multi-Downloader/README.md

 ## Future Updates

 The following features are planned for future updates:
-- `--update` flag to update all downloaded repositories using `git pull`
 - Support for private repositories (requires GitHub token)
 - Repository filtering by language, stars, or last updated date
 - Parallel downloads for faster repository cloning